krenfix15/light-responsive-stepper/README.md

 # light-responsive-stepper
-This project is an embedded system to control rotation according to light intensity.
+This is my thesis for finishing the CS degree and is represented by an embedded system to control rotation according to light intensity using the STM32F429I-DISC1 microcontroller.

-This is my thesis for finishing the CS degree.

 # What I Learned